Carla L. Fisher, Ph.D.

 Interdisciplinary Advisory Board, UF Center for Arts in Medicine

-Carla L. Fisher is an Assistant Professor in the Advertising Department and Affiliate Member of the STEM Translational Communication Center, UF Health Cancer Center, and Center for Arts in Medicine.
+Carla L. Fisher is an Associate Professor in the Advertising Department and Affiliate Member of the STEM Translational Communication Center, UF Health Cancer Center, and Center for Arts in Medicine.
 She was a Pre-doc Fellow with the National Institute on Aging (NIA) with summer post-doc training from the National Cancer Institute (NCI).
 Using a life-span, developmental lens she examines the importance of family communication to health in the family environment and clinical setting.
 She conducts translational narrative-focused, mixed-method research with multi-method qualitative designs and collaborates with diverse health practitioners and medical institutions to translate her research to practice.
 Her work has been funded at the federal, private, and local levels and published in journals like Psycho-Oncology, Patient Education & Counseling, Journal of Genetic Counseling, Health Communication, and Journal of the American Board of Family Medicine.
 She has been an invited health behavior expert for government including the USAID, Office of Women’s Health (OWH), and the Military Primary Care Research Network.